rhymeswithzion/rwz-test/README.md

 Little bio and relevant links for author /curator / person who submitted content being shared
 ```

 It should be easy to write-up a post based on that example.
-The links at the bottom need to be filled with relevent info and content needs to be replaced with sample writing.
-The majority of videos are in youtube, so the example is for embedding youtube videos.
-You would do this bey replacing '#YoutubeID' with relevant Youtube video ID, if you don't know how to find it then <a href="http://lmgtfy.com/?q=how+to+find+youtube+video+id" target="_blank">this may help you</a>.
-It is possible to do this with other video streaming platforms like video, just get the video link and then please <a href="http://embedresponsively.com/" target="_blank">embed responsively</a>.
+The sample writing needs to be replaced with your content.
+The links need to be changed to relevant URLs.
+The majority of videos are from youtube, so the example is for embedding youtube videos.
+You would do this by replacing the two '#YoutubeID' written in the example with the relevant Youtube video ID, if you don't know how to find it then <a href="http://lmgtfy.com/?q=how+to+find+youtube+video+id" target="_blank">this may help you</a>.
+It is possible to do this with other video streaming platforms like vimeo, just get the video link and then please <a href="http://embedresponsively.com/" target="_blank">embed responsively</a>.

 ### Submissions

 There are plenty of days left in 2017 (both backtracking and moving forward) that need a post sharing an audio-visual work of art to fill its empty void.
-If you have a posting idea than please fill out the <a href="http://lmgtfy.com/?q=how+to+find+youtube+video+id" target="_blank">submission form</a>.
+If you have a posting idea than please fill out the <a href="http://www.rwz.io/submissions" target="_blank">submission form</a>.
 If you want to be even more awesome write-it in markdown (check out posting template above for inspiration), and than email it to rhymeswithzion [at] gmail.com

 ### Curate